bubbletroubles/PowerStig/Office.md

-# Office2013
+# Office

-A composite DSC resource to manage the Microsoft Office 2013 STIG settings
+A composite DSC resource to manage the Microsoft Office STIG settings

 ## Requirements